ChabriGanesh/Screen-time-analysis/README.md

 1. Install GitHub Desktop.
 2. Shift all the files to the folder of Github.
 3. Push the files.
-4. All the fiels would be loaded in GitHub.
+4. All the files would be loaded in GitHub.
 5. In Streamlit Cloud Community, Click -> 'Create App', mention the repo and the app file.
 6. Deploy, The app is ready for public view.